xmartlabs/xl-blog/blogs/2023-07-21-tf-recommenders-encode-user-watch-history-using-openai-embeddings.md

 Recommendation systems are normally composed of multiple models either by combining their outputs or chaining the models in a pipeline.
 It is common to have a **retrieval model** that selects a few hundred or thousands of candidates from the complete set and then run a **ranking model** on these candidates to rank them.

-In this blog, we will focus on the **retrieval model** part, with special emphasis on encoding the user watch history.
+In this blog, we will focus on the **retrieval model** part, with special emphasis on encoding the user watch history with the help of LLMs.
 For an introduction to recommendation engines and their importance, check out our [blog post](https://blog.xmartlabs.com/blog/recommendations-engines-what-they-do-and-why-they-are-useful/) on the matter.

 ### Two tower retrieval models